kbr/fritzconnection/README.rst

       or
     $ pip install fritzconnection[qr]

-The latter will install the (segno)[https://github.com/heuer/segno]-package to enable QR-code creation for wifi login.
+The latter will install the segno-package (https://github.com/heuer/segno) to enable QR-code creation for wifi login.

 Quickstart: